Ƶ

 Application of basic rules

-Where a company acquires the subject matter of a land transaction, it will generally be subject to stamp duty land tax (SDLT) in the same way as other purchasers under FA 2003, s 43, with chargeable consideration being determined by normal SDLT principles including those set out in FA 2003, Sch 4.
+Where a company acquires a chargeable interest, it will generally be subject to stamp duty land tax (SDLT) in the same way as other purchasers under FA 2003, s 43, with chargeable consideration being determined by normal SDLT principles including those set out in FA 2003, Sch 4.
 See the Stamp duty land tax ― basic rules guidance note for further details on the charge to SDLT.
+An exception is that the residential higher rates are the default for purchases of dwellings by companies.

 Connected companies